kaenugget/RAG-LLM-demo/README.md

 - [Contact](#contact)

 ## Introduction
-Welcome to **NPHC day2ops RAG-LLM**!
+Welcome to **RAG-LLM**!
 This project aims to consolidate error code documentation and have a chatbot interface to answer any queries regarding the error codes.
 However due to the nature of the setup, queries can be slow!

 ## Features
 - 🚀 **Feature 1**: You can chat with it and ask about any error codes.
 You can enable session chat history (but takes longer for every additional query)